ordercloud-api/dotnet-middleware/README.md

 #### Why do I need middleware?

-One major reason is that developers need a secure environement to integrate with other software vendors.
-Building an OrderCloud ecommerce app often involves systems like an ERP, email automator, shipper, tax calculator, payment processor and others.
-These integrations are generally built with variations on 3 middleware patterns
+One major reason is a secure environment to integrate OrderCloud with other software vendors.
+A full ecommerce solution often involves systems like an ERP (as a source of products and destination for orders), an email automator, a shipper, a tax calculator, a payment processor and others.
+In an OrderCloud solution these integrations are generally built with variations on 3 middleware patterns
 - A webhook callback from OrderCloud
 - A proxy route called from the browser
 - A scheduled job.